johnkerl/miller/docs6b/docs/data-diving-examples.md

 ## flins data

-The `flins.csv <data/flins.csv>`_ file is some sample data obtained from https://support.spatialkey.com/spatialkey-sample-csv-data.
+The [flins.csv](data/flins.csv) file is some sample data obtained from [https://support.spatialkey.com/spatialkey-sample-csv-data](https://support.spatialkey.com/spatialkey-sample-csv-data).

 Vertical-tabular format is good for a quick look at CSV data layout -- seeing what columns you have to work with: